zsyed15/DSC104Project/Tasks.md

 3) Find the N highest rated business in a city that contain a specific hashtag

-4) Find top 10 hashtags that are associated with a specific business id
+4) Find top N hashtags that are associated with a specific business id

 #### Terin
 5) Given a certain category, what are the top hashtags for that category